Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

+> [!NOTE]
+> _When importing said class from the `className` parameter.
+The said classes that can be imported can be either from Psych Engine's `source` folder or from HaxeFlixel itself.
+Both each containing their own classes, accompanying its corresponding library package (i.e. the path to the class), for instance: `backend.ClientPrefs`, `objects.CheckboxThingie`, `psychlua.LuaUtils`, etc.</br></br>_
+> _In Psych Engine version <kbd>0.6.3</kbd> and below, the need of including library package when importing classes isn't necessary to add.
+Becuase all of Psych Engine's classes doesn't contain a folder to each classes._

 # Property Instances
 ### createInstance(objectName:String, className:String, ?args:Array\<Dynamic\> = null):Any
-Creates an instance (object) from the specified class, the arguments are derived from the constructor method of the class.
+Creates a class instance (object) from the utilize class.
+Each argument from this function is derived from the classes' constructor method, if the argument(s) exists.

-- `objectName` - The tag for the instance class to inherit.
+- `objectName` - The name of the class instance to inherit from the specified class.
-- `className` - The specified class to be utilize with; Examples: `Character`, `Alphabet`, `HealthIcon`, etc.
+- `className` - The specified class to be utilize with.
-- `args` - An optional parameter, the arguments from the classes' constructor method, if it includes one.
+- `args` - An optional parameter, the argument(s) to be passed on, if the argument(s) exists.

 Example:
-> Creates an instance of the `Character` class derived from the `objects` library package, by creating a character of girlfriend.
-The second example below is the Haxe equivalent of the Lua example above as a reference.
+> Creates an extra character using girlfriend, by utilizing the `Character` class derived from the `objects` library package.
+At the bottom is the Haxe equivalent of the Lua example above as a reference.
 ```lua
 createInstance('epicGF', 'objects.Character', {0, 0, 'gf', false})
 ```